The original North Market is built as the second of four public markets at the site of the city’s public cemetery; “The North Graveyard”.

 In partnership with developer Crawford Hoying, the North Market announces the building of a new North Market at the Bridge Park community in Dublin, Ohio.

-North Market Bridge Park is officially open for business in November with a limited preview: four merchants open.
-The remaining merchants will open one-by-one as they complete construction.
-See a taste of what's to come!
+North Market Bridge Park is officially open for business in November with a limited preview: four initial merchants open.
+The remaining merchants continue to open one-by-one as they complete construction over the course of the next 12 months.

-Estimated groundbreaking North Market Mixed Use Development Project.
+Groundbreaking North Market Mixed Use Development Project: The Merchant Building.